Diplomas and Value Judgements

 It’s the same thing with a Bachelor’s degree.
 Mine is in Political Science, yet I work in I.T.
 No specific knowledge I learned to get my degree is something I use from day-to-day in my job.
 But I have a degree, and that says something about the fact that I had the general intelligence to get through college; the determination to see it through even though I entered school three years later, worked full-time throughout, and took five years to graduate; and the foresight to know that having a degree was important to my future, whether or not I used it in my job or not.

 When you drop out of school, the problem is not that you missed some classes.
-The problem is the judgements people make about your character because you dropped out.
+The problem is the judgment people make about your character because you dropped out.

 I’m not saying this is right, but it’s true.